n4al/toolkit/CONTRIBUTING.md

 ### Document a study

-If you would like to contribute a more substantial entry, please describe the study's methodology using the four analytical levels adopted by the library.
+If you would like to contribute a more substantial entry, describe how the study develops and substantiates its argument.
+The Methods Library uses four analytical levels to help distinguish theoretical explanations, research strategies, analytical procedures and findings.

 **1. Theoretical mechanism**

 What does the study seek to explain?
-What theoretical argument or mechanism does it propose?
+What theoretical argument, relationship or mechanism does it propose?

-**2. Estimation strategy**
+**2. Research and estimation strategy**

-How does the study translate its research question into something that can be investigated or estimated?
+How does the study translate its research question or theoretical argument into an investigation?
+This might involve historical comparison, tracing relationships across time, constructing a counterfactual or estimating economic flows.

-**3. Computational technique**

-What mathematical, statistical or accounting procedures does it use?
+**3. Analytical and computational techniques**

+How does the study analyse its evidence?
+Identify the relevant procedures, such as archival analysis, documentary analysis, comparative analysis, statistical modelling or input–output accounting.

-**4. Measured quantities**
+**4. Findings and measured quantities**

-What does the study actually calculate or produce, and in which units?
+What does the investigation establish, explain or estimate?
+Describe its principal findings and, where applicable, the quantities calculated and their units.

-These levels are not competing categories.
-A study may involve all four, and they should be described in relation to its actual research design.
+These levels are analytical distinctions, not four separate types of research.
+A study may involve all four, but their application will depend on its research design.
+Do not invent quantitative procedures or measured quantities for historical, qualitative or theoretical work.

+For theoretical contributions without a distinct empirical investigation, explain how the author develops the argument, including the concepts, premises, evidence and reasoning used.
+Where a level genuinely does not apply, mark it as "Not applicable" and briefly explain why.

 For studies that do not estimate unequal-exchange flows directly, describe their own research questions and methods rather than forcing them into an unequal-exchange framework.

 The [Methods Library](https://unequal-exchange-toolkit.github.io/toolkit/methods/) explains the four levels in more detail.

-Where possible, also identify the study's data sources, geographical and temporal coverage, key assumptions, limitations and interpretation of results.

-Please include page numbers, section references or links to supporting documentation.
-If something cannot be established from the available sources, it is fine to identify it as unresolved.
+Where relevant, identify the study's sources, geographical and temporal coverage, assumptions, limitations and interpretation of findings.
+Include page numbers, section references or links to supporting documentation wherever possible.
+If something cannot be established from the available sources, identify it as unresolved.

 You do not need to reproduce a study's calculations to document its methodology.